 Self-Awareness and Intention

-Before using third-person references, it's important to be aware of your intentions and the potential impact on your audience.
+Before using third-person references, it helps to be aware of your intentions and the potential impact on your audience.
 Ask yourself why you are choosing to refer to yourself in this way.
-Are you trying to create a sense of distance, emphasize your objectivity, or simply add a stylistic flair to your communication?
+Are you trying to create a sense of distance, underline your objectivity, or simply add a stylistic flair to your communication?
 Understanding your motivations can help you use this linguistic style more effectively and avoid unintended consequences.

 Context Matters